How is determined the Directors remuneration?

 Does Eni Remuneration Policy provides for the clawback of incentives?

-Yes, under the general principles of the Eni Remuneration Policy, it is expected the adoption of clawback mechanisms that provides for the variable component of remuneration, if already paid and/or granted, to be reclaimed, and if still subject to deferral, to be withheld, in instances where results underpinning such awards were based on data that subsequently proved to be manifestly misstated, or make restitution of all the incentives for the year (or years) for which wilful alteration of the data used in verifying performance for the purpose of entitlement to the incentive, and/or the commission of serious and intentional violations of the law and/or regulations, the Code of Ethics or the Company rules that are pertinent to or have an impact on the employment relationship, affecting the associated fiduciary relationship, without prejudice to any action allowed under law for the protection of the Company’s interests.
-The clawback rules provides that the activation of recoupment claims (or withdrawal of incentives awarded but not yet paid) must take place, once appropriate verification has been completed, within three years of payment (or award) in cases of error, and within five years in cases of deliberate intent to defraud.
+Yes, under the general principles of the Eni Remuneration Policy, it is expected the adoption of clawback mechanisms that provides for the variable component of remuneration, if already paid and/or granted, to be recuped, and if still subject to deferral, to be withheld, in instances where such incentives results were based on data that subsequently proved to be manifestly misstated, or make restitution of all the incentives for the year (or years) for which fraudolent alteration of the data used in verifying performance for the purpose of entitlement to the incentive, and/or the commission of serious and intentional violations of the law and/or regulations, the Code of Ethics or the Company rules that are pertinent to or have an impact on the employment relationship, affecting the associated fiduciary relationship, without prejudice to any action allowed under law for the protection of the Company’s interests.
+The Clawback Policy provides that the activation of recoupment claims (or withdrawal of incentives awarded but not yet paid) must take place, once appropriate verification has been completed, within three years of payment (or award) in cases of error, and within five years in cases of fraud.

 Are the information on the compensation of the CEO and other Directors public?